Have You Ever Wondered How Much

 Under the Lend-Lease Act a total of $50.1 billion (equivalent to $611,424,489,796 today) worth of supplies were shipped: $31.4 billion to Britain, $11.3 billion to the Soviet Union, $3.2 billion to France and $1.6 billion to China.

-When you quit laughing, I want to point out that this donation to protect communism was a gift; US did not make a cent off these "transactions."
+When you quit laughing, I want to point out that this donation designed entirely to protect and promulgate communism was a gift; US did not make a cent off these "transactions."
 There were no sales made because no money changed hands.
 We didn't even get good will.

 What IS Wealth?

 "You own all your heavy equipment, all your vehicles, Ted.
-All your houses too, and you could borrow money from any bank in the state without offering collateral.
+All your houses too are in your name, and you could borrow money from any bank in the state without offering collateral.

 "I -- on the other hand -- owe $240 million -- which wouldn't be any big deal except that every banker in the state would drive a hundred miles out of his way to avoid me."***